gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

-degenerate codes can potentially achieve better effective thresholds because the stabilizer structure automatically corrects some errors.
+degenerate codes can potentially achieve better effective thresholds because the stabilizer structure automatically absorbs some errors.

 **BB codes and degeneracy:**

-BB codes are generically degenerate — the circulant structure of the stabilizer matrix produces low-weight stabilizers
+BB codes are generically degenerate.
+The circulant structure of the stabilizer matrix produces low-weight stabilizers
 (products of generators)
-that fall within the correction radius.
+that fall below the code distance.

-Quantifying the degeneracy —
+Quantifying the degeneracy,
-counting the low-weight stabilizers and their effect on the effective distance — is an active area of research.
+counting the low-weight stabilizers and their effect on the effective distance, is an active area of research.

 ---